teast21/snpOracle/README.md

 The RMSE is then normalized to enforce scores between 0 and 1, and those scores are used to update the existing scores in the metagraph.
 The weighting function applied to how scores are added to the metagraph creates a pseudo-rolling average score for predictions.
 Thus, a miner will have perfect trust after a perfect prediction, and will also not have 0 trust after having the worst prediction of an epoch.
 Consistent high-quality performance will result in high trust, and consistent low-quality performance will result in low trust and eventual de-registration.

 ---

+## Roadmap

+Foundry will constantly work to make this subnet more robust, with the north star of creating end-user utility in mind.
+Some key features we are focused on rolling out to improve PredictionNet are listed here:
+[] Huggingface Integration
+[] Wandb Integration
+[] Add Features to Rewards Mechanism
+[] Altering Synapse to hold short term history of predictions [] Add new Synapse type for Inference Requests
+[] Front end for end-user access

+We happily accept community feedback and features suggestions.
+Please reach out to @0xthebom on discord :-)

 ## License
 This repository is licensed under the MIT License.